samyuyagati/skydentity/README.md

 1. Update `requirements.txt` with new cloud-specific requirements and re-run `install_deps.sh`
 2. Optionally, use the new cloud's Python SDK to write a script similar to `provision_gcp_vm.py` and `provision_azure_vm.py` that creates a VM using a personal account to verify that dependencies are correctly installed.
 3. Create a flask app to proxy requests to relevant endpoints used to create vms in the new cloud.
 For example, `serverless-gcp-skydentity/app.py` is the flask app proxying gcp vm creation requests.
-4. If the cloud requires additional environment setup beyond the dependencies installed through `requirements.txt`, optionally ad a `setup.sh` script (can also be used to activate the virtual environment).
+4. If the cloud requires additional environment setup beyond the dependencies installed through `requirements.txt`, optionally add a `setup.sh` script (can also be used to activate the virtual environment).

 # Making the Proxy Serverless